Priority Thematic Public Humanities Research Incubator Grants

 • Health, Body, & Dis/Ability Humanities

-Include a Principal Investigator from the UBC-V Faculty of Arts, Faculty of Education, or Allard School of Law;
+Teams must include a Principal Investigator from the UBC-V Faculty of Arts, Faculty of Education, or Allard School of Law.

 The Public Humanities Hub Thematic Incubator Grants will provide funding to research teams made up of at least two full-time, tenured or tenure-track UBC faculty members, appointed to a minimum of two different departments, plus graduate students and staff in Arts, Law, and Education to work on Humanities-oriented research projects that include public-facing components.